 - Free student loans or low-interest student loans

 - Student work programs where students take part in the on-campus work programs and earn credits toward their free education

-While the exact nature of full-ride scholarship programs vary among the tuition-free online colleges, they typically cover not just tuition costs but all college expenses for students.
+While the exact nature of full-ride scholarship programs varies among tuition-free online colleges, they typically cover tuition costs and all college expenses for students.